 If you weren’t an architect, what would you be?

 I’d love to have been a cricketer, but I wasn’t good enough to reach the standard expected.
-It would have been great to be a journalist, following the England team around the world, but again my skills in that area weren’t particularly strong.

 I hate acronyms and the use of jargon.
 Speak in plain English please.